anoved/ReadingListReader/README.md

 Your Reading List is read once by the `ReadingListReader` constructor.
 Subsequent calls to the `read()` method do not reload the Reading List, but can be called with different options to return different subsets of the same list.

+### Requirements

+These scripts are developed for Mac OS X 10.7 ("Lion").
+It relies on libraries introduced with Python 2.7, which is not included with "Snow Leopard" or earlier versions of Mac OS X.

 ---

 # Send Reading List to Instapaper